astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - Schedule a DAG daily except for holidays.
 - Schedule a DAG at multiple times daily with uneven intervals (e.g. 1pm and 4:30pm).

 [Timetables](https://airflow.apache.org/docs/apache-airflow/stable/concepts/timetable.html), introduced in Airflow 2.2, address these limitations by allowing users to define their own schedules in Python code.
-All DAG schedules are determined by their internal timetable.
-You can still define a `schedule_interval`, which Airflow converts to a timetable behind the scenes.
-Or, if you have a use case like one of the ones listed above where a cron expression or timedelta is not sufficient, you can define your own timetable.
+All DAG schedules are determined by their internal Timetable.

+Going forward, Timetables will become the primary method for scheduling in Airflow.
+You can still define a `schedule_interval`, but Airflow converts this to a Timetable behind the scenes.
+And if a cron expression or timedelta is not sufficient for your use case, you can define your own Timetable.

 Custom timetables can be registered as part of an Airflow plugin.
-They must be a subclass of `Timetable`, and should contain the following methods, both of which need to return a `DataInterval` with start and end:
+They must be a subclass of `Timetable`, and they should contain the following methods, both of which return a `DataInterval` with a start and an end:

-- `next_dagrun_info`: Method that returns the data interval for the DAG's regular schedule.
+- `next_dagrun_info`: Returns the data interval for the DAG's regular schedule
-- `infer_manual_data_interval`: Method that returns the data interval when the DAG is manually triggered.
+- `infer_manual_data_interval`: Returns the data interval when the DAG is manually triggered

 Below we'll show an example of implementing these methods in a custom timetable.

 ### Example Custom Timetable

-For this implementation, let's take the example of running a DAG multiple times a day but with uneven intervals: we want to run our DAG at 6:00 and 16:30.
+For this implementation, let's run our DAG at 6:00 and 16:30.
 Because this schedule has run times with differing hours *and* minutes, it can't be represented by a single cron expression.
 But we can easily implement this schedule with a custom timetable!

-To start, we need to define our `next_dagrun_info` and `infer_manual_data_interval` methods.
+To start, we need to define the `next_dagrun_info` and `infer_manual_data_interval` methods.
 Before diving into the code, it's helpful to think through what the data intervals will be for the schedule we want.
 Remember that the time the DAG runs (`run_after`) should be the *end* of the data interval since our interval has no holes.
-So in this case, for a DAG that we want to run at 6:00 and 16:30, we will have two different alternating intervals:
+So in this case, for a DAG that we want to run at 6:00 and 16:30, we have two different alternating intervals:

-- Run at 6:00: interval is from 16:30 *the previous day* to 6:00 the current day
+- Run at 6:00: Data interval is from 16:30 *the previous day* to 6:00 the current day
-- Run at 16:30: interval is from 6:00 to 16:30 the current day
+- Run at 16:30: Data interval is from 6:00 to 16:30 the current day

 With that in mind, first we'll define `next_dagrun_info`.
 This method provides Airflow with the logic to calculate the data interval for scheduled runs.
 It also contains logic to handle the DAG's `start_date`, `end_date`, and `catchup` parameters.
 To implement the logic in this method, we use the [Pendulum package](https://pendulum.eustace.io/docs/), which makes dealing with dates and times simple.
 The method looks like this: